lightningdevkit/lightningdevkit.org/docs/_blog/teos-uses-ldk-to-build-open-source-watchtower.md

 The TEOS codebase is now more robust and stable, making it easier to contribute to and integrate with other projects.

-Functionality-wise, we recently reached the same state as the old Python codebase.
-We are currently focusing on new functionality and integrations.
-From a project health perspective, we’ve achieved a healthier community, primarily due to using Rust and LDK.
-Also, it’s easier to make improvements to a project when you speak, literally, the same language and use the same tooling.
+In terms of functionality, we recently reached the same state as the old Python codebase.
+We are currently focusing on new features and integrations.
+Additionally, using Rust and LDK has allowed us to build a healthier community.
+It’s easier to make improvements to a project when you use the same tools and literally speak the same language.

 Some additional words on this: LDK’s team has been super helpful both from a Rust to a lightning dev standpoint.
 They’ve helped us solve several issues and have been open to implementing and accepting PRs for new functionality that we required.